Outstanding Choir Performance at the Genting Arena

-KS2 choir members from Five Ways attended the ‘Young Voices’ concert on Tuesday 28th January 2020 at the Genting Arena, Birmingham.
-They performed alongside other school choirs from across the West Midlands.
-Just over 100 of our pupils took part in the concert and performed in front of families and friends in a choir made up of approximately 6500 pupils.
+I had the pleasure of attending the ‘Young Voices’ concert on 12th January 2023 at the Genting Arena, Birmingham.
+KS2 choir members from Five Ways performed alongside other school choirs from across the West Midlands.
+45 of our pupils took part in the concert and performed in front of families and friends in a choir made up of approximately 6500 pupils.
 The atmosphere in the arena was amazing and the sound of thousands of children singing in harmony was beautiful.
 The choir sang with accompaniment from a wide range of musicians and artists to create a remarkable performance.
-A big thank you to Mr McFarlane, who is our music teacher, for preparing our choir before the event and to all of the Five Ways staff who attended and supervised the children.
+I would like to take this opportunity to thank Mr McFarlane, who is our music teacher, for preparing our choir before the event and to all of the Five Ways staff who attended and supervised the children.
 In addition, I would like to thank all of the parents and family members who supported the concert and went along to watch the performance.
 Well done everyone!

 Christmas Festival at Lichfield Cathedral